Karl Emil Schäfer: Flying service

 Requesting flying duties Schäfer trained as a pilot and served over the Eastern Front with Kampfgeschwader 2 from July 1916 onwards.
 He moved to the west and now flew with Kampfstaffel 11 of KG 2, where he gained his first victory.
 With just this single victory, he impudently telegraphed Manfred von Richthofen, who was assembling a "top gun" (kanone) squadron at Jasta 11, "Can you use me?"
 Richthofen replied, "You have already been requested."

 Schäfer was then posted to Jasta 11 on 21 February 1917.
 In intensive operations during Bloody April he became a flying ace, being credited with 21 victories and awarded the Pour le Mérite.
 While a member of Jasta 11, "Karlchen" (Charlie) became known as the squadron's prankster and recorded many vivid incidents in combat and at play.
 He flew an Albatros D.III with red and black markings.
 Somehow amidst all this he found time to pen his autobiography, Vom Jaeger zum Flieger ("From Soldier to Pilot").

 Command and death in action

-Schäfer was then given command of Jasta 28 on 26 April, and after gaining further victories for a total of 30 claims Schäfer was shot down and killed on 5 June 1917 in combat with No. 20 Squadron.
-Lt.
-Thomas Lewis flown by Lt.
-Harold Satchell disabled his plane, which broke apart in midair and they reported that the Albatros fell in flames.
+Schäfer was then given command of Jasta 28 on 26 April, and after gaining further victories for a total of 30 claims, Schäfer was shot down and killed on 5 June 1917 in combat with No. 20 Squadron.
+An F.E.2d flown by Lt.
+Harold Satchell and observer Lt.
+Thomas Lewis disabled his plane, which broke apart in midair.
+Both men reported that the Albatros fell in flames.
 Max Ritter von Müller of Jasta 28 reported seeing it break up, but noted no fire.
 Photos of the wreckage show no scorching and the wings still attached to the aircraft.
 His Jasta 28 comrades recovered Schäfer's body, noting that it had no bullet wounds, but that every bone in his body had been broken.

+His remains were taken back to his hometown Krefeld and were buried in the main cemetery.
+The funeral was attended by Manfred von Richthofen.

 With 29 of his victories flying the Albatros D.III, he was one of the most successful pilots in the type.